RayanYousef/Unity_Music_Visualizer/README.md

 **Features:**
 - It was made using VFX Graph.
-- It captures the sound and music from the audio output from the system sound.
+- It captures the sound and music from the audio output from the system sound and apply visual effects based on the instrument that is being played in the music.
 <br/>
 Video Link:
 ______